imazen/resizer/Plugins/SeamCarving/ReadMe.txt

 1) Enlarge an image using a standard linear technique by about 10% or so (more than 25% might cause some artifacts).
 2) Optional: Set a large weight for the desired object.
-3) Seam carve the enlarged image back down to the origional size.
+3) Seam carve the enlarged image back down to the original size.

 +=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+